 Pursuant to the requirements of the Securities Act of 1933, as amended, this Registration Statement has been signed by the following persons in the capacities and on the dates indicated.

 Signatures Title Date

-/s/ JOHN W. CASELLA President and Director (Principal Executive Officer) February 11, 2003
+President and Director (Principal Executive Officer) April 16, 2003

-John W. Casella - Officer)
+John W. Casella

-/s/ RICHARD A. NORRIS Vice President and Treasurer (Principal Financial and Accounting Officer) February 11, 2003
+Vice President and Treasurer (Principal Financial and Accounting Officer) April 16, 2003

-Richard A. Norris and Accounting Officer)
+Richard A. Norris Accounting Officer)

-/s/ JAMES W. BOHLIG

-James W. Bohlig Vice President and Director February 11, 2003

-/s/ DOUGLAS R. CASELLA

-Douglas R. Casella Vice President and Director February 11, 2003

-II-17